silnrsi/ftml/README.md

 The attributes correspond to predefined identified columns:

-- **comment**	Specifies the width for the comment column.
+- **comment**: Specifies the width for the comment column.
-- **label**	Specifies the width of the column used to present the test label.
+- **label**: Specifies the width of the column used to present the test label.
-- **string**	Specifies the width of the column for the rendered test strings.
+- **string**: Specifies the width of the column for the rendered test strings.
-- **stylename**	Specifies the width of the column giving the styling class for the test.
+- **stylename**: Specifies the width of the column giving the styling class for the test.
-- **table** Specifies overall width of the table
+- **table**: Specifies overall width of the table

 Note that this element is merely a hint, an application is free to display tests however it wants.
 The element is optional and all attributes are optional.